leethomason/alteraorbis/README.txt

 More at: grinninglizard.com/altera

-The "Food" release adds fruit growth, eating, and elixir distillation.
+The "Zoning" release improves farming and buildings are now affected by their environment.

 How to Play